-With the fraternity gone, 1730 La Loma Ave. became a rooming house for male students, popularly known as Toad Hall.
-In 1969, the building was purchased by Harold Mefford, a Castro Valley and Hayward attorney who had just co-founded the East Bays largest builder of low-income housing, the Eden Housing Corporation.
+With the fraternity gone, the building at 1730 La Loma Avenue became a student rooming house popularly known as Toad Hall.
+Between 1964 and 1969, it housed male students, turning co-ed after it was purchased by Harold Mefford, a Castro Valley and Hayward attorney who had just co-founded the East Bay’s largest builder of low-income housing, the Eden Housing Corporation.

 The Mefford era was short-lived.
 In 1973, he sold the building for $127,000 to the Living Love Center, a non-profit organization led by Ken Keyes Jr., author of Living Lovea Way to Higher Consciousness.
 The center conducted Weekend Consciousness Growth Intensives and disseminated The Living Love Way via broadcasts on KQED-FM every Saturday evening from 7:30 to 8:00.

 The Living Love Center’s brochure provided the following information:The Weekend Consciousness Growth Intensive is based on the rapid, modern methods described in the Handbook to Higher Consciousness by Ken Keyes, Jr. [...]
 We use simple living arrangements in which the participants of the Intensive sleep on a carpeted floor of a large room.
 The morning breathing exercises are done without clothing.
 We suggest that you bring a blanket or sleeping bag, a towel, toilet articles, and simple clothing.
 We request no drugs be brought into the Center, and that there be no sexual activity during the Friday through Sunday period of the Intensive.
 We ask that you bring no children or pets for they could interfere with concentrating on the program.
 Wholesome food is provided.